awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

 ## Connect using the browser\-based client<a name="ec2-instance-connect-connecting-console"></a>

 You can connect to an instance using the browser\-based client by selecting the instance from the Amazon EC2 console and choosing to connect using EC2 Instance Connect\.
 Instance Connect handles the permissions and provides a successful connection\.
+This method of connection works for instances with public IP addresses.

 **To connect to your instance using the browser\-based client from the Amazon EC2 console**